MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates.md

 | MIME Type | Optionally provides a MIME type for the content of the template.
 A type of text/html is assumed if none is provided.
 This value will only be used in cases where the template is associated with a Page Template and controls the rendering of all content for that template. |
 |           |                                                                                                                                                                                                                                                                                 |

-## Web templates as page templates
+## Web templates as custom page layouts

 Web templates can be used with page templates to create new custom page layouts for the Power Pages sites.